 Step 3: Make those dining reservations!
 Advance Dining Reservations for table-service restaurants are highly recommended, and are sometimes the only way you can get in to certain popular restaurants (Cinderella’s Royal Table, Be Our Guest Restaurant, Chef Mickey’s, and Le Cellier are notoriously difficult to reserve).
 Reservations can be made 180 days out from your trip (if you are staying at a resort and you reach the 180-day mark, you can make reservations for the next ten days as well).
 It may seem strange to start planning your itinerary 6 months out from your trip, but when you make your dining reservations you will want to know where you plan to be on each day.
 Try not to plan an early lunch at an Animal Kingdom Lodge restaurant and then a morning at the Magic Kingdom – that’s a bit of a commute.
 If you don’t have a rough plan before selecting your dining, then be prepared to shape your itinerary to your dining plans.
 More info on dining reservations is available here.

 Step 4: Decide what attractions you want to see.
 Once you have your days and dining planned, look at what rides and shows you want to experience during your day.
-Check out show schedules on the Disney World website (and remember to grab a Times Guide when you arrive at the parks, because showtimes can change).
+Check out show schedules before your visit (and remember to grab a Times Guide when you arrive at the parks, because showtimes can change).
 To see a list of the rides and shows Disney World has to offer, check out my attraction guides to the Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
 Also be sure to check out ride closures.
 List which rides and shows you want to see on your itinerary for each day, and know which attractions will be the highest priority for your group.
-While you’re at it, find a map of the parks to peruse (you can order some free ones here).
+While you’re at it, find a map of the parks to peruse.
 You don’t have to memorize the map, but knowing where the rides are will prevent a lot of zig-zagging across the park, and you can plan your itinerary based on rides located close to each other (if you’re going to ride Splash Mountain, go ahead and ride Big Thunder while you’re there).
 Also, you’ll save time if you already know where you’re going when you arrive.
 Note that doing EVERYTHING at the parks is very difficult, and I would not recommend it – there are so many rides and shows that even people who have visited a dozen times have not done everything, and trying to do it all in five days will likely be too much for your group.

 Step 5: Plan how you want to use your FastPasses.
 Disney recently rolled out their new FastPass+ program.
 There is more detailed info on this here.
 A FastPass allows you to go to an attraction during a pre-selected 1-hour time slot and enter a separate line in order to ride the attraction with a much shorter wait.
 Under the new program, guests are able to reserve 3 FastPasses per park, per day, ahead of time.
 Once guests have used their 3 initial FastPass selections, they can make additional selections at in-park kiosks.
 Thus, you will want to know which attractions to FastPass ahead of time.
 Make sure to know the details of how FastPass+ works, because some details differ at each park.
 The attractions included in FastPass+ are also listed in my attraction guides linked above.
 For more concrete ideas of how to incorporate FastPass+ into your itinerary, look at my sample itineraries for the Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.